Gynecomastia Surgery

 Causes include gaining weight, the onset of puberty and medications such as steroids.

-Treating Gynecomastia
+Treating Gynaecomastia

 If it affects your self-confidence, causes pain or the area is tender can be when surgery is recommended for gynecomastia.
 Before surgery is offered as a treatment option, your specialist plastic surgeon will give you a physical examination.